 When I think of Bòggina a small painting of Paul Klee and its description made by Walter Benjamin’s in his masterpiece-book “Angelus Novus” comes to my mind…

-…“There is a painting by Klee … It shows an angel who seems about to move away from something he stares at… His face is turned toward the past… But a storm is blowing from Paradise … This storm drives him irresistibly into the future to which his back is turned…”
+…“There is a painting by Klee … It shows an angel who seems about to move away from something he is fixedly contemplating… His face is turned toward the past… But a storm is blowing from Paradise …The storm irresistibly propels him into the future to which his back is turned…”

 Val d’ Arno di Sopra DOC – Vigna Bòggina, Sangiovese

 First year of production